AKM Yusuf: Career

-Leadership of various social institutions

 Yusuf headed the Bangladesh Peasants' Welfare Society (BPWS) (বাংলাদেশ চাষী কল্যাণ সমিতি), which he founded in 1977 as a non-government and non-profit social welfare organization.
 He has also founded and chaired an Arabic-research and fatwa institute called Darul-Arabia wa Darul-Ifta situated in Dhaka.
 Since its founding, the institute has become a renowned center for the translation of classical Arabic and Islamic literature authored by well-known scholars into Bengali and also publishes "Al-Huda", an Arabic language monthly from Bangladesh.
 It has a wide circulation in the Middle East.